The World's Largest Cave Formations

 The gour was formed by a large thermal spring.

-The world's tallest stalagmite, 67.2 meters high.
+The world's second tallest stalagmite, 67.2 meters high, in a cave in Cuba.
 Note the caver in red on the left side of the formation.
+This is still the world's largest unitary stalagmite.

 The world's largest column, 61.5m high, in Tham Sao Hin, Thailand.
 For scale, note a caver at the base of the column in blue jacket, another sitting in the foreground, and another high on the slope to the right of the column.

-A chamber with the world's longest soda straws.
+A chamber with several the world's longest soda straws in one grouping.
 The tops of the straws extend above the visible roof line.
 Two of those in the foreground measure over 8 meters long.
 One of those partially hidden behind the stalagmite measures over 9 meters.

 This may be the world's tallest rimstone dam or gour.
 A caver is standing in a notch in the dam, in the red circle.
 The dam is roughly 22 meters high.